 CONFERENCE ON DISARMAMENT OPENS HIGH-LEVEL SEGMENT

-The Conference on Disarmament this morning opened its high-level segment, hearing statements by dignitaries from Sweden, Germany, India, Ireland, Egypt, the Netherlands, Sri Lanka, Kenya, Japan, Belgium, Bulgaria, Finland, and Estonia.
+The Conference on Disarmament this morning opened its high-level segment, hearing statements by the High Representative for Disarmament Affairs and dignitaries from Ethiopia, Ireland, France, Peru, Sweden, United States, United Kingdom, Germany, Iraq and Indonesia.

-The Conference will next meet in public today at 3 p.m., to continue with the high-level segment.
+The Conference will next meet in public today at 3 p.m., to continue the high-level segment.